beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 Related keyframes are loaded for the active keyframe.
 Results can be controlled using the query options.
 Use the info icon behind each input to learn more about its use.

 Based on the active keyframe in the left panel, similar keyframes are retrieved by comparing the distance between visual and auditory feature vectors that have been created using the [VisXP model](#technology).
-The vector search itself is handled by an Elastic Search backend.
 Search scores can be displayed by using the score button:

 ![Similarity tool score button](/uploads/similarity-tool-score.jpg)